Orhan Pamuk: My Name Is Red

 Pamuk's international reputation continued to increase when he published Benim Adım Kırmızı (My Name is Red) in 1998.
-The novel blends mystery, romance, and philosophical puzzles in a setting of 16th century Istanbul.
+The novel blends mystery, romance, and philosophical puzzles in a setting of 16th-century Istanbul.
 It opens a window into the reign of Ottoman Sultan Murat III in nine snowy winter days of 1591, inviting the reader to experience the tension between East and West from a breathlessly urgent perspective.
 My Name Is Red has been translated into 24 languages and in 2003 won the International Dublin Literary Award, one of the world's most lucrative literary prizes.

 Asked what impact winning this last award (currently $127,000) had on his life and work, Pamuk replied:

 Nothing changed in my life since I work all the time.
 I've spent 30 years writing fiction.
 For the first 10 years, I worried about money and no one asked how much money I made.
 The second decade I spent money and no one was asking about that.
 And I've spent the last 10 years with everyone expecting to hear how I spend the money, which I will not do.

 Snow

 Pamuk followed this with the novel Kar, published in 2002 (English translation: Snow, 2004).
 Set in the border city of Kars, it explores the conflict between Islamism and Westernism in modern Turkey.
 Snow follows Ka, an expatriate Turkish poet, as he wanders around the snowy Kars and gets caught up in the muddle of aimless Islamists, MPs, headscarf advocates, secularists, and a number of factions who die and kill in the name of highly contradictory ideals.
 The New York Times listed Snow as one of its Ten Best Books of 2004.

-In conversation with Carol Becker in the Brooklyn Rail about creating sympathetic characters in the political novel, Pamuk said:
+In a conversation with Carol Becker in the Brooklyn Rail about creating sympathetic characters in the political novel, Pamuk said:

 I strongly feel that the art of the novel is based on the human capacity, though it’s a limited capacity, to be able to identify with "the other".
 Only human beings can do this.
 It requires imagination, a sort of morality, a self-imposed goal of understanding this person who is different from us, which is a rarity.